snorkleboy/SynapseDemo/README.md

 }
 ```

-So it will display the first legal name and dispaly any other names in a other names list, if there are other names.
+So it will display the first legal name and display any other names in a other names list, if there are other names.
 ```
 <h1>{user.legal_names[0]}</h1>
 {extraNamesMaker(user.legal_names)}